For Minnesota to be its best, we need talented leaders from all backgrounds to make our institutions work well for all.

 what we have learned so far

-One in four leaders in Minnesota is a woman.
-Given that half of all Minnesota adults are women, we would need to see nearly twice as many women in positions of leadership in order to reach parity.
+Three in ten leaders in Minnesota are women.
+Given that half of all Minnesota adults are women, we would need to see close to twice as many women in positions of leadership in order to reach parity.

 Data to watch